 Even after making significant strides in previous years, most people have not fully understood the concept of moral injury and how it impacts women’s core beliefs.
 Although many people tend to associate a moral injury with combat experiences (especially with war veterans), it also affects a wider number of people with traumatic experiences at home.
 A traumatic experience can also force a person to let go of a set of beliefs and values.
-This article will take a close look at moral injury and how it impacts a woman’s core beliefs.
+This article will take a close look at the moral injury and how it impacts a woman’s core beliefs.

 What Is A Moral Injury?